ps2dev/ps2sdk/ee/erl/README.txt

   As unusual, let's have some bits of documentation here.

   An ERL file is a relocatable ELF.
-It can be directly generated from ee-ld using some switches.
+It can be directly generated from $(EE_LD) using some switches.
 The ERL file isn't loadable directly, from the PS2 kernel.
 It acts as a DLL file, for those who are used to windows API.
 To be exact, a .erl file is just the same as a .o file.
 Think of it as a "merged"